knightshade-aqua/husky_setup/README.md

 * Start the SDK manager on the host PC.
 * Step 1:
   ![Step_1](Images/jetson-step1-mid.png)
-    * The jetson device should automatically detected.
+    * The jetson device should  be automatically detected.
 Your host PC OS should also be automatically detected.
-If not you can manually select it from the device dropdown list.
+If not, you can manually select it from the device dropdown listas shown in the above figure..
     * Select the required jetpack version.
     * You can deselect the Host Machine option in Step 1, as the components need not be installed in the host PC for the target board to function.
 * Step 2: